Iraq's Shi'ite militias target Falluja in Anbar campaign

 Tribal and insurgent sources in Anbar reported an Islamic State attack early on Friday in villages between Falluja and Ramadi, which lie about 40 km (25 miles) apart on the Euphrates.
 But their opponents insist the campaign to retake Anbar is on track.

-“Now we are only 5 km (3 miles) from the center of Falluja and the plan to liberate the city is going perfectly,” said Kadhimi.
+“Now we are only 5 kilometers (3 miles) from the center of Falluja and the plan to liberate the city is going perfectly.” said Kadhimi.

 He confirmed the strategy of retaking Falluja before the provincial capital: “We can’t go to Ramadi first and leave our back exposed.
 This is why Falluja is a prior target.”